kupl/PAFL/README.md

 # Benchmark
-To reproduce our experiments, you have to install [BugsCpp](https://github.com/Suresoft-GLaDOS/bugscpp.git), [BugsInPy](https://github.com/soarsmu/BugsInPy.git), and [coverage data](#coverage-data) in your **PAFL** directory.
+To reproduce our experiments, you need to install [BugsCpp](https://github.com/Suresoft-GLaDOS/bugscpp.git), [BugsInPy](https://github.com/soarsmu/BugsInPy.git), and [coverage data](#coverage-data) in your **PAFL** directory.

 ### BugsCpp installation